June 15, 2015

 a sample notice below

 This newspaper publishes deliquent notices per wards of dwellings in the Lake View Township district.
-Below is a incomplete listing for November 2023.
+Below is a incomplete listing

-Sample of a Notice
+of a Notice for this township

 Post Notes: